Sherfield Park

 Sherfield Park, also known as Taylor's Farm, is a civil parish in the Basingstoke and Deane district of Hampshire, England.
 It is situated about 4 mi northeast of central Basingstoke, to the west of the A33 road that runs between Basingstoke and Reading.

 The civil parish covers a housing estate that was built between 2004 and 2014 and now has 1,000 dwellings.
 The greenfield site had until then mainly been part of Taylor's Farm, a name which has sometimes been used for the estate.
 The estate was originally part of the parish of Sherfield on Loddon.
 Between 2008 and 2016, the area was a ward of this parish which was named Taylor's Farm.

+History

+The development was opened by the Minister for Housing and Planning Keith Hill in March 2004.

+Councillors on Basingstoke and Deane Borough Council voted to create a separate Sherfield Park Parish Council on 26 March 2015 with 85% of councillors in favour.
 On 1 April 2016, Sherfield Park was separated to form a parish of its own, with its first parish council being elected a month later.
 Sherfield Park is in the borough electoral ward of Chineham and the county council division of Loddon.